AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/charger-automation.md

 # Charger Automation

+Note that since this uses a <ItemLink id="pattern_provider" />, it is meant to integrate into your [autocrafting](../ae2-mechanics/autocrafting.md) setup.
+If you just want to automate a <ItemLink id="charger" /> standalone, use hoppers and chests and stuff.

 Automation of a <ItemLink id="charger" /> is fairly simple.
 A <ItemLink id="pattern_provider" /> pushes the ingredient into the charger, then a [pipe subnet](pipe-subnet.md) or other item pipe pushes the result back into the provider.